briansu2004/udemy-devops-real-projects/009-MinikubeHelmDeployment/01_Y_WindowsOnly.md

 # i.g.
 $ helm repo add myrepo https://devops2021.github.io/devopsdaydayup
-"myrepo" has been added to your repositories
+"myrepo" has been added to our repositories
 ```

-**Install** this Helm Chart into your Minikube
+**Install** this Helm Chart into our Minikube

 ```
 helm install test-service myrepo/test-service